sib-swiss/shell-scripting-training/exercises/instructions/exercises_1.md

 ## Before you start 📣

-* 📚 **Exercise material setup:** make sure you **downloaded and unzipped** the course material** to your computer.
+* 📚 **Exercise material setup:** make sure you **downloaded and unzipped** the course material to your computer.
 The exercise material is found in the `exercises/` subdirectory.
 Instructions assume that you are located in that directory.

 * 🔮 **Additional Tasks:** some exercises have **Additional Task** sections that you can complete if you still have time after having completed the main part of the exercise.
-These will in principle _not_ be corrected in class, but their solution is given in this document.
+These will in principle not be corrected in class, but solutions are provided.

-* ✅ **Exercise solutions:** all exercises have their solution embedded in this document.
+* ✅ **Exercise solutions** are directly embedded in this document.
 You can reveal them by clicking on the drop-down menu, as shown below.

   <details><summary><b>Solution (click to reveal)</b></summary>
   🌟 This reveals the answer 🌟